Microsoft Teams: a cheat sheet

 Tasks: The Tasks view surfaces tasks assigned to you from Microsoft Planner, To-Do and Outlook.
 You will also be able to see how many tasks you have outstanding, how many completed and what their individual status is.

-Once you get to know it, Microsoft Teams is a genuinely helpful tool for teams in companies that use Office 365, since it brings together a bunch of different Office 365 components and surfaces them in one convenient place.
+Once you get to know it, Microsoft Teams is a genuinely helpful tool for teams in companies that use Microsoft 365, since it brings together a bunch of different Microsoft 365 components and surfaces them in one convenient place.

 About Plow Networks